Creative TV Advertising Ideas

 We have handpicked 6 adverts below that utilise various creative storytelling approaches in their TV advert production.

 In this advert, Budweiser uses a cute puppy to advertise its beer.
 In fact, showing cute animals is a strategy commonly used to catch people’s attention.

 Extra, released an emotionally driven commercial in 2013 to advertise its chewing gum.
-This is an approach used by many companies as it is proved to work well especially when making it relatable to everyday life and relationships.
+This is an approach used by many companies as it is proven to work well, especially when making it relatable to everyday life and relationships.

 You can also decide to produce a funny commercial.
 However, not everybody likes the same things so to avoid negative reactions try to find the right balance between being funny, relevant and informative.

 5. E-trade: Monkey

 There are adverts that make you laugh.
 Others make you cry and then there are adverts that just make you say: “Wait, what?”.
 These are strange commercials, and although questionable they can have a huge impact.

 Animated commercials are also used for advertisement campaigns.
 They can use cute characters, appealing to people of all ages, which can deliver really useful simple and direct messages.
 For example, Metro train did this successful video aiming to improve safety around trains.

 If you have enough resources and a big budget, you can always use a famous celebrity to advertise your products or your services.
 The person chosen may vary depending on your audience.
 Big companies such as Apple, Nike, and Adidas usually make use of these kinds of adverts.

 We hope you enjoyed reading this blog.
 Thank you for taking the time to read it.